ivanenkomaksym/rust-short-url/README.md

 The response will contain a short URL, e.g., `localhost/1C96D51A`.

 You can now use `localhost/1C96D51A` as the shortened URL.
+Each time someone accesses this shortened URL, the service automatically collects anonymous analytics data (language, OS, IP address, and geolocation) for usage statistics.

 # Cloud Deployment Architecture